Futarchy-Polkadot-Hackathon-2023/Things/MVP/README.md

 ```

 # What it does?
-Each file has a Isolated Usage. *alias Do one thing, do it well*
+Each file has a Isolated Usage.
+> Do one thing, do it well

-...
+./01-getData.js does ...
 Work in Progess ...

 ### Usage
 0. `node --version`  -> Version 18